 In 1995, the group led the Braves the the franchise's first World Series title.
 Maddux led the way with a 19-2 record, 1.63 ERA, and a 0.81 WHIP, a season that ranks among the best of all time.
 Atlanta returned to the World Series in 1996 and 1999, but lost both to the New York Yankees.
 2002 was the last year to feature all three pitchers in a Braves uniform.
 The team won 101 games, but lost to the San Francisco Giants in the NLDS.

-Glavine was the first to leave the Braves, signing with the Mets prior to the 2003 season.
+Glavine was the first to leave the Braves, signing with the New York Mets prior to the 2003 season.
 Maddux was the next to go, returning to the Cubs in 2004.
-Maddux won his 300th game on August 7th, 2004, defeating the Giants in San Francisco.
-Glavine won his 300th game on August 5th, 2007 as a member of the New York Mets.
+Maddux won his 300th game on August 7, 2004, defeating the San Francisco Giants in San Francisco.
+Glavine won his 300th game on August 5, 2007 as a member of the Mets.

 Smoltz was the last remaining member of the "Big Three" in Atlanta.
-He spent four seasons as the Braves closer, logging 154 saves.
+He spent four seasons as the Braves' closer, logging 154 saves.
 He returned to a starting role in 2005.
-In his first two seasons after switching back to the rotation, Smoltz won 30 games and made an all-star team.
-He tacked on 14 more wins and made another all-star team in 2007.
-Since then he had a lousy stint with the Red Sox in 2009.
-He then found limited success with the Cards latter in 2009, including a two inning relife apperence in the NLDS.
+In his first two seasons after switching back to the rotation, Smoltz won 30 games and made an All-Star team.
+He tacked on 14 more wins and made another All-Star team in 2007.
+After that, he had a lousy stint with the Boston Red Sox in 2009 but then found limited success with the St. Louis Cardinals later that season, including a two-inning relief appearance in the NLDS.
 Smoltz struck out five in his two innings pitched.
+He retired after that season.

 |Accomplishments With The Braves|